szczyglis-dev/py-gpt/README.md

 ## Chat with Agents

 **Chat with Agents** is PyGPT's multi-agent work mode for tasks that benefit from delegation, parallel execution, tool use, verification, and specialist workers.
-It uses a dedicated runtime built on LlamaIndex agent workflows and is separate from the older `Agent (LlamaIndex)`, `Agent (OpenAI)`, and `Agent (Autonomous)` modes.
+It uses a dedicated runtime built on LlamaIndex agent workflows and is separate from the older `Agent (LlamaIndex)` and `Agent (OpenAI)` modes, as well as from the separate `Autonomous mode`.

 The **Workflow** selector below the system prompt lets you choose how the agent workflow operates.
 The default is **Chat**.